 Housing: HOA and hidden fees

 If you are moving into a subdivision remember you want to make sure you are aware of all the fees you will be responsible for.
 HOA fees can be expensive each month.
 On average HOA fees figure out to $200 / mnth.
 Plus, many HOA communities have other expenses because they require certain things from your home each month.
 They require that you keep your lawn maintained, that you keep your home looking presentable from the outside.
 These fees can all add up so be sure to read the fine print.
 Not reading the fine print can really rack up costs.
 It will also cause problems if you are deciding how much housing can I afford.

-Another ting to consider is how long you and your spouse have been at your current job.
+Another thing to consider is how long you and your spouse have been at your current job.
 Just because you have been at a job 6 months to a year doesn’t mean it’s the career that you want to stay at the rest of your life.
 It’s OK to put a home purchase off to make sure you are secure in your work environment.
 You do not want to get into a home payment only to discover your job is making you miserable.

 Not all Housing is the Same